whoismanoj/Team1-SC1015_FertilityRate/README.md

 ## Contributors

-- Mai Xiwen - Neural Networks, Data Resampling, Data Extraction
+- Mai Xiwen - Data Extraction, Data Visualization, Multivariate Analysis
-- Tan Xuan Yo - Logistic Regression
+- Tan Xuan Yo -   Data Preparation and cleaning, Data Resampling, Data Extraction, Data Visualization
-- Lux Pang Jian Wen - Data Visualization, Data Extraction
+- Lux Pang Jian Wen - Data Visualization, Logistic Regression, Machine Learning and Analysis

 ## Problem Definition

+- Analysis abnormality in fertility trend from 1980 - 2022
+  - What might be the causes for the stagnated trend from 1985-2005
+  - What might be the causes for the fertility spike at 1995
-- Are we able to predict if a movie is good (rating above 7.2) based on its attributes?
+- Are we able to predict what will the fertility rate be from 2023 - 2030?
-- Which model would be the best to predict it?
+- Which model will best predict it?

 ## Models Used

+**UPDATE THIS**
 1. Logistic Regression
 2. Neural Networks

 ## Conclusion

+**UPDATE THIS**
 - Popularity and budget have low linear correlation value with ratings (watch out for bandwagons 🤣)
 - Popularity of the casts and crews have higher linear correlation value with ratings
 - Resampling imbalanced data improved model performance especially on the minority class